-If you had inguinal (groin) surgery you have most likely left the facility with a 'buddy'.
-This pain control pump (On-Q pump) will deliver numbing medicine to your incision for 24-36 hours.
-Once the 'ball' is deflated, it can be removed.
-Just remove all the tape holding the tubing in place and pull the catheter out.
-You should see a black tip at the end and discard the whole system.
-Bruising that moves down to the genital area is common, in fact it can be quite dramatic.
+If you had hernia surgery you have most likely left the facility with a 'girdle' (abdominal binder).
+We advise you to wear this 24/7, unless showering, until your post operative visit.
+If you had inguinal (groin) hernia surgery you might see some bruising that moves down to the genital area, this is common, in fact it can be quite dramatic.
 This tissue is very porous and any blood at the surgical site will migrate with gravity.
 Bruising and swelling is not uncommon with any surgery, but wearing those purchased compression shorts will assist in controlling this.

 It is important to notify our office if you are having any difficulty urinating.

 The first and second day after surgery will be the most uncomfortable but every day after you should improve.
 By following the instructions listed above your post operative journey should be tolerable.

 You may also view these instructions in a poem format by clicking here >>>> Post Op Poem.